sdiehl/wiwinwlh/slideshow.md

 -----

 A dlist is a list-like structure that is optimized for O(1) append operations.
-It is specifically suited for operations which are append-only and need only access it when manifesting it as a list, which can be done in linear time.
+It is specifically suited for operations which are append-only and need only access it when manifesting the entire structure.
 It is particularly well-suited for use in the Writer monad.

 ~~~~ {.haskell include="src/dlist.hs"}
 ~~~~